klp18/adfs-mobileid/README.md

   + `SslKeystore`: Store location of certificate/key used for Mobile ID connectivity.
 For ADFS, the value should be usually `LocalMachine`.
 Default: `CurrentUser`
   + `SslCertThumbprint`: The SHA1 Thumbprint of certificate used for Mobile ID connectivity.
 The thumbprint can be read out of the `Certificate` GUI (i.e. double-click the certificate file), or with a PowerShell cmdlet like `Get-ChildItem -Path cert:\\LocalMachine\My`.
 Mandatory.
   + `SslRootCaCertDN`: Distinguished Name of the Root Certificate in the certificate chain of Mobile ID servers.
 Default: "CN=Swisscom Root CA 2, OU=Digital Certificate Services, O=Swisscom, C=ch"
+  + `UserSerialNumberPolicy`: Flags that determine how the serial number in user’s certificate is used in the authentication.
+     Supported flags are warnMismatch(1), allowAbsence(2), allowMismatch (4).
+Default: "6"
 * Element `mobileIdAdfs`:
   + `AdAttrMobile`: Attribute name of AD user object for the mobile number.
 The attribute should have exactly one value.
 Default: `mobile`.
   + `AdAttrSerialNumber`: Attribute name of AD user object for the Serial Number of Mobile ID.
 The attribute should have at most one value.
-Default: `msNPCallingStationID`
+Default: `serialNumber`
   + `LoginPrompt.`xx (xx=`en`,`de`,`fr`,`it`): Login message sent to the mobile phone.
      The value can optionally contains one place holder `#TransId#` which expands to a 5-char random string.
   + `LoginNonceLength`: Length of the random string to be included in the login prompt (see parameter `LoginPrompt.`xx).
 Default: 5
   + `SessionMaxTries`:  In an *Mobile ID authentication session", a user can retry the Mobile ID after an unsuccessful login.
 This is the maximum number of unsucessful login tries in a Mobile ID authentication session.
 Default: `5`.
   + `SessionTimeoutSeconds`: Maximum duration, in seconds, of a Mobile ID authentication session.
+Default: `300`.
   + `ShowDebugMsg`: If this parameter is `true`, debugging information may be displayed in web browser in case of errors.
 Otherwise the debugging information is not displayed.
 Default: `false`

 ### Step 3a: Installation of Mobile ID Authentication Provider for ADFS with Installer

 The installation is automated by the [setup](../binaries) program.
-We recommend you to use the installer (i.e. start `midadfs_setup_1.0.0.0.exe` and follow the wizard).
+We recommend you to use the installer (i.e. start `midadfs_setup_1.x.y.z.exe` and follow the wizard).
 The setup program

 * unpacks all necessary files to the file system
 * install all necessary assemblies and resource to GAC
+* register EventSource for Windows EventLog and ETW providers
 * register Mobile ID Authentication Provider in ADFS (it starts ADFS service if it was not running)
 * install static resource in ADFS web scheme
 * restart ADFS and dependent services